BarWanunu/Facebook-Android-Application/README.md

 We have 2 ImageButtons that will respond. <br>
 The first one, is the most ledt one - the menu button.
 In one click you'll see a few options pop up. <br>
 1. Light/Dark mode - you can adjust the visuality of the phone as you like by making it dark mode or light mode. <br>
-2. Edit name, Edit Image, Delete User - all of this functions will change/erase your profile as you would chosoe. <br>
+2. Edit name, Edit Image, Delete User - all of this functions will change/erase your profile as you would choose. <br>
 3. My Profile - you'll be transfered in to your profile and you'll be able to see all of your posts. <br>
 4. Log Out - you'll log out from your account back to the sign in page. <br>